Registration and Records creates and maintains accurate student records while helping students navigate the college’s policies and procedures.

-Currently enrolled students are assigned a specific time and date to register each quarter.
-Students may register at their appointed date and time or anytime thereafter.
-Students who have previously attended Highline are assigned a specific date and time to register before new students.
+Currently enrolled students are assigned a specific time and date to enroll each quarter.
+Students may enroll at their appointed date and time or anytime thereafter.
+Students who have previously attended Highline are assigned a specific date and time to enroll before new students.
 The scheduled date and time is based on the number of credits the student has successfully completed at Highline.
 Students should plan to meet with their advisor prior to their registration time to make class selection and educational plans.

-Students are encouraged to register for classes online.
+Students are encouraged to enroll for classes online.
 Visit https://classes.highline.edu or https://gateway.ctclink.us/.
 See our ctcLink Tutorials for additional information.

-An entry code is a five-digit random number that is needed to enroll for a class when permission or a prerequisite is required.
-If you need an entry code for a class, you will enter your request using the online Class Schedule.
-The request will be sent to an instructor or department coordinator who will review and respond to your request.
-For more information, visit https://registration.highline.edu/registration/entry-codes/
+Permission code is a five-digit random number that is needed to enroll for a class when permission or a prerequisite is required.
+Students will enter their request using the online Permission Number Request website.
+The request will be sent to an instructor or department coordinator who will review and respond to the request.
+To request a permission number visit https://classinfo.highline.edu/

-It is highly recommended that every student enrolled in credit classes have an official Highline Student Photo Identification card.
+Every student enrolled in credit classes can obtain a Highline Student Photo Identification card.
 This card may be required for access to certain services on campus.
 Visit the Registration and Records office in building 6 for issuance of a student ID card.
 Students will be charged for a replacement card.

-Photo identification cards are issued by the Registration office in Building 6.
+Photo identification cards are issued by the Registration and Records office in Building 6.